Idealism around the internet is quickly collapsing: how can we help people build real spaces and homes online that feel good?

-Specializing in critical technologies and coordination, Willem has collaborated in multidisciplinary initiatives with UKAI Projects, Hypha Worker Co-op, Hebbel am ufer (HAU1), Global Affairs Canada and CRAiDEL.
+He's collaborated in multidisciplinary initiatives with UKAI Projects, Hypha Worker Co-op, Hebbel am ufer (HAU1), British Council, Global Affairs Canada and CRAiDEL.
 He is a recipient of the Corel Endowment Fund for the Arts Award (2022) for an exemplary ability to engage with technology in the arts.
 READ LESS.

 homeLAN (localized Internet protocols, educational, gaming)